Tom Hardy Reads A Valentine’s Day Bedtime Story, Breaks The Internet

-Tom Hardy returned to read a Valentine’s Day on CBeebies’ Bedtime Story on Tuesday evening, and in the process broke the internet.
+Tom Hardy returned to read a Valentine’s Day on CBeebies’ Bedtime Stories on Tuesday evening, and in the process broke the internet.

 But while the actor’s appearance on the show was supposed to be primarily enjoyed by younger audiences, mothers and women across the United Kingdom were the ones that really appeared to enjoy his reading.

 Tom Hardy returned to Bedtime Stories to read Tom McLaughlin’s The Cloudspotter, and it proved to be just as popular as the 39-year-old’s New Year’s Eve story.
-Even before his reading there was an increasing excitement for his appearance, as the trailer for the story was viewed four million times.
+Even before his reading, there was an increasing excitement for his appearance, as the trailer for the story was viewed 4 million times.

 You can check out the trailer here, while you can watch Tom Hardy reading all of The Cloudspotter for CBeebies viewers here, too.